Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{ShapeDTW}

-Shape based DTW (ShapeDTW) \citep{zhao18shape} works by extracting a set of shape descriptors over sliding windows of each series.
+Shape based DTW (ShapeDTW)~\citep{zhao18shape} works by extracting a set of shape descriptors over sliding windows of each series.
 The descriptors include slope, wavelet transforms and piecewise approximations.
-These series to series transformed data are then used with a 1-NN classifier with DTW.
+Based on the results presented~\citep{zhao18shape} we use the raw and derivative subsequences.
+The output data of these series-to-series transformations is then used with a 1-NN classifier with DTW.